mattjlewis/diozero/docs/docs/7_Performance.md

 > * All tests were performed with OpenJDK 11 ("11.0.9.1" 2020-11-04) using default settings.
 > * An LED was connected to the GPIO to verify that the GPIO was being toggled.
 > * The Pi 3B diozero (builtin) results have been verified with an oscilloscope.
-> * Operating System and libraries were all current as of April 2021 (RaspiOS 5.10.17-v7+).
+> * Operating System and libraries were all current as of April 2021 (RaspiOS 5.10.17-v7+, Armbian 5.10.21).
 > * Operating Systems are 32-bit unless otherwise stated.
+> * mmap controlled GPIO is not currently available for the BeagleBone Black using the built-in provider - it is via the BBBioLib provider.

 ## Conclusion